 20. Event Planning Business

 The best way to start with this small-scale business is to understand the business first which means you have to learn first.
 You can apply for a 6 months course in any event planning company in your area and pay attention to how things are done from the bottom.

-Be close to your boss and check out how he runs things – basically from the management angle because that is where you’ll be working from when you start yours.
+Be close to your boss and check out how he runs things – basically from the management angle because that is where you’ll be working when you start yours.
 After learning this for 6 months and getting your certificate, you can now venture into starting your own events planning business.

 How to Get Your First Customer

 To get your first customer in this business all you need to start small.
 You can start with planning your friends in house birthday then introduce yourself at the party as the brain behind the decoration, food, and music then as time goes by people will call you for big contracts.

 21. Fish Farming Business

 We the fish are big enough you can then sell them to restaurants or smoke them to sell to market women.
 Check out how to start fish farming in Nigeria.

 22. Wrist Watch Business

 The sales of watches is also a profitable business in Nigeria, especially as a man.
-With a capital of #50,000, you can buy good quality watches from Eko/CMS in Lagos and sell to your family and friends also sell online on e-commerce platforms like Jumia, Konga, and Jiji.
+With a capital of #50,000, you can buy good quality watches from Eko/CMS in Lagos and sell them to your family and friends also sell online on e-commerce platforms like Jumia, Konga, and Jiji.